 “I Want to Go to The Beach” has a quiet ambient beauty and sad lyrics, some poetic and some blatant.
 ‘You can convince the world that you’re some sort of superstar, when an asshole is what you are, but that’s alright.”

-“King of the Dogs” is my new favourite song.
+“King of the Dogs” is my new favorite song.
 Iggy’s semi-annual ode to the canine is true to form.
-With oom-pah brass and horns, clever lyrics, and the little howl at the end, Iggy teaches us the joys of being a dog!
-“I got a smelly rear I got a dirty nose, I don’t want no shoes, I don’t want no clothes…” (Wait… isn’t that about Iggy himself?!)
+With oom-pah brass and horns, clever lyrics and the little howl at the end, Iggy teaches us the joys of being a dog!
+“I got a smelly rear I got a dirty nose / I don’t want no shoes, I don’t want no clothes…” (Wait… isn’t that about Iggy himself?!)
 He shares some more deep doggy insight, “I can smell the things that you cannot smell.”
 Too much information!

 The strangest song is “A Machine For Loving”, an acoustic spoken narrative about the death of a pet dog, a replacement clone dog, and the unconditional love of a dog.
 “Nice To Be Dead” is the sole rocker, an unmistakable nod to Iggy’s old Detroit buddy Alice Cooper.

-Then it all begins to fall apart when the continuity is broken with some mediocre songs.
+Then it all begins to fall apart when the continuity is broken.
 “Je Sais Que Tu Sais” has a cool, pumped up “Nightclubbing” beat, and a cameo by a French girl, reminiscent of Serge Gainsbourg’s lusty duets, but the same song is reprised as “She’s A Business” for no apparent reason.
 “Autumn Leaves” is also repeated at the close of the album.

-Next up for Iggy is supposedly a Stooges Version 2 reunion (with Raw Power era guitarist James Williamson) AND an Iggy Pop Christmas album!
+Next up for Iggy: A Stooges Version 2 reunion (with Raw Power era guitarist James Williamson) AND an Iggy Pop Christmas album!
 Santa Claus got my letter!